We Need Native Trees and They Need Us!

-We will begin our walk at Healey Willan Park, which is home to many of the trees commonly found in Toronto – both native and non-native.
-Participants will learn how to identify some of these common species, as well as some of the characteristics that make a tree healthy (or unhealthy).
+We will begin our walk at Healey Willan Park, which is home to many of the trees commonly found in Toronto.
+Participants will learn how to identify these common species and the characteristics that make a tree healthy (or unhealthy).

 Next, we will visit Eric’s native tree nursery on Palmerston Boulevard where we’ll learn about his work to preserve native oak trees.

 Finally, we will visit one of the oldest living native Burr Oak trees in the city, which is older than Toronto itself.
 As we ground ourselves in its majestic presence, we will learn what can be done to protect individual trees, as well as native tree species.

 Participants will also learn about adopting or fostering a locally grown native tree on their own property or in their neighborhood.

 Walk Start Location: Healey Willan Park near Bathurst and Bloor.
 We will greet all arrivals as they enter the park